SnowEx/GSR2/README.md

 # Ground Surface Roughness Reconstruction

 Process imagery taken during the SnowEx Alaska 2022 and 2023 fall campaign to reconstruct the snow pit ground surface roughness.
+The used ground control markers when capturing the images can be found under the [docs](docs/markers/README.md) folder.

 The initial imagery recording and processing is inspred by Meloche et al. (2021) with updates to recording setup.